-Results from questions about experiences of security screening included in the CAA Passenger Survey at selected UK airports in 2013.
+Results from a short set of questions about experiences of security screening included in the CAA Passenger Survey at selected UK airports in 2014.

-- 93% of air passengers surveyed said they were very or fairly satisfied with their experiences at security screening with 68% saying they were very satisfied.
-Only 3% said were very or fairly dissatisfied.
+In 2014 93% of air passengers surveyed in 2014 said they were very or fairly satisfied with their experiences at security screening with 67% saying they were very satisfied.
+Only 3% said were very or fairly dissatisfied

 - queuing (cited by 6%)

 - removal of shoes (3%)